 Among those who took the trip was state Rep. Tim Kelly, R-Saginaw Township, the primary sponsor of a “National Popular Vote” bill introduced in the House on Sept.
 5.

 A lobbyist pushing for passage of the bill, under which Michigan would join a compact of states wanting to elect the president based on the national popular vote, while keeping the Electoral College, said Monday the three-day trip after the Aug.
 7 primary involved “hard work,” not “wining and dining.”

 “It is tong and hammer,” Lansing lobbyist Frank Venuto said of the Hawaii trip paid for by the Institute for Research on Presidential Elections — a California-based charity affiliated with the National Popular Vote group, for which Venuto lobbies.

 Institute for Research on Presidential Elections — a California-based charity

-I’m sure that is just coincidence.
-California based research center trying to influence the popular vote application by sending legislators to Hawaii.
+I’m sure that is just a coincidence.
+California-based research center trying to influence the popular vote application by sending legislators to Hawaii.
 Not a push for votes at all.

 Still, why in the world would a bunch of REPUBLICANS be doing this?
 Under this very proposal, they are preventing Geroge W. Bush from becoming president in 2000.
 Donald Trump barely won Michigan by 10k votes but we would have been forced by Michigan law aligned with this pact to commit our electoral votes to Hillary so we could appease California or New York.

-Nice way to do a end around both the U.S. and Michigan constitutions and to send a screw you to your voters.
+Nice way to do an end around both the U.S. and Michigan constitutions and to send a screw you to your voters.